 We are building a leading, diversified specialty pharmaceutical company committed to improving the lives of people living with serious medical conditions.
-We commercialize our pain portfolio, consisting of Xtampza ER, Nucynta ER and Nucynta IR (collectively the "Nucynta Products"), Belbuca, and Symproic, in the United States.
+We commercialize our pain portfolio, consisting of Belbuca, Xtampza ER, Nucynta ER and Nucynta IR (collectively the "Nucynta Products"), and Symproic, in the United States.

-Xtampza ER, an abuse-deterrent, oral formulation of oxycodone, was approved by the FDA in April 2016 for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Xtampza ER, an abuse-deterrent, oral formulation of oxycodone, was approved by the United States Food and Drug Administration ("FDA") in April 2016 for the management of severe and persistent pain that requires an extended treatment period with a daily opioid analgesic and for which alternative treatment options are inadequate.
 We commercially launched Xtampza ER in June 2016.

-The Nucynta Products are extended-release and immediate-release formulations of tapentadol.
-Nucynta ER is indicated for the management of pain severe enough to require daily, around the clock, long-term opioid treatment, including neuropathic pain associated with diabetic peripheral neuropathy in adults, and for which alternate treatment options are inadequate.
-Nucynta IR is indicated for the management of acute pain severe enough to require an opioid analysesic and for which alternative treatments are inadequate in adults.
+The Nucynta Products are extended-release ("ER") and immediate-release ("IR") formulations of tapentadol.
+Nucynta ER is indicated for the management of severe and persistent pain that requires an extended treatment period with a daily opioid analgesic, including neuropathic pain associated with diabetic peripheral neuropathy in adults, and for which alternate treatment options are inadequate.
+Nucynta IR is indicated for the management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate in adults and pediatric patients aged 6 years and older with a body weight of at least 40 kg.
 We began shipping and recognizing product sales on the Nucynta Products in January 2018 and began marketing the Nucynta Products in February 2018.
+In August 2023, the FDA granted New Patient Population exclusivity in pediatrics for Nucynta IR.
+This grant extended the period of U.S. exclusivity for Nucynta IR from June 27, 2025 to July 3, 2026.

-On March 22, 2022, we acquired BDSI, a specialty pharmaceutical company working to deliver innovative therapies for individuals living with serious and debilitating chronic conditions.
-Upon closing of the BDSI Acquisition, we acquired the Belbuca and Symproic products.
-Belbuca is a buccal film that contains buprenorphine, a Schedule III opioid, and was approved by the FDA in October 2015 for use in patients with pain severe enough to require daily, around-the-clock, long-term opioid treatment for which alternative options are inadequate.
+On March 22, 2022, we acquired BioDelivery Sciences International, Inc. ("BDSI"), a specialty pharmaceutical company working to deliver innovative therapies for individuals living with serious and debilitating chronic conditions (the "BDSI Acquisition").
+Upon closing of the BDSI Acquisition, we acquired Belbuca and Symproic.

+Belbuca is a buccal film that contains buprenorphine, a Schedule III opioid, and was approved by the FDA in October 2015 for severe and persistent pain that requires an extended treatment period with a daily opioid analgesic and for which alternative options are inadequate.
 Symproic was approved by the FDA in March 2017 for the treatment of opioid-induced constipation ("OIC") in adult patients with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment who do not require frequent (e.g., weekly) opioid dosage escalation.
 We began shipping and recognizing product sales related to Belbuca and Symproic in March 2022.